jshholland/inv.alid.pw/posts/links-jun-2019.md

 [land speed record in a tuk-tuk]: https://www.theguardian.com/world/2019/may/13/essex-businessman-sets-first-tuk-tuk-land-speed-record

-The [Voynich manuscript] has (once again) allegedly been [deciphered], although it seems likely that this is incorrect.
+The [Voynich manuscript] has (once again) allegedly been [deciphered], although it seems unlikely to be correct.
 [Ars Technica] and [Language Log] analyse this most recent attempt.

 [Voynich manuscript]: https://en.wikipedia.org/wiki/Voynich_manuscript
 [deciphered]: https://www.tandfonline.com/doi/full/10.1080/02639904.2019.1599566